 Urban Sustainability Experts

 Urban Sustainability Accelerator experts support our program by leading trainings or tours during our cohort convening, participating in webinars or Skype consultations with partner cities, conducting site visits in partner cities or pairing with partner cities on academic research.
-Below is a list of those experts who have made their expertise available to our inaugural cohort.
+If interested in becoming a USA expert adviser contact Robert Liberty at email@example.com.

 - Transit, Active Transportation, Transportation Systems Planning

 - Green Buildings and Green Infrastructure

 - City, Regional and Statewide Planning, Policy and Process

 - Urban Conservation of Water and Energy; Waste Reduction

 - Robert Liberty - see expertise described under "City, Regional and Statewide Planning."

 - Bob Stacey - see expertise described under "City, Regional and Statewide Planning."